quisquous/cactbot/docs/LogGuide.md

 ### Line 257 (0x101): MapEffect

 This message is sent to cause a specific visual effect to render in the game client during instanced content.
-MapEffect lines are not tied to any particular actor or action, but may provide visual-based information about how an upcoming mechanic will resolve.
+MapEffect lines are not tied to any particular actor or action but may provide visual-based information about how an upcoming mechanic will resolve.

+For example,
-For example, after Aetheric Polyominoid or Polyominoid Sigma casts in P6S, MapEffect messages are sent to cause the game client to render  '+' and 'x' effects on specific map tiles, indicating to the player which tiles will later be rendered unsafe by Polyominous Dark IV.
+after Aetheric Polyominoid or Polyominoid Sigma casts in P6S, MapEffect messages are sent to cause the game client to render  '+' and 'x' effects on specific map tiles, indicating to the player which tiles will later be rendered unsafe by Polyominous Dark IV.

 <!-- AUTO-GENERATED-CONTENT:START (logLines:type=MapEffect&lang=en-US) -->